-Changing a mindset takes a mountain of grit, something that describes Debra Hilmerson perfectly—from her hard hat to her steel toe boots.
-Her 30 years in construction as a field laborer and safety consultant landed her in the right place at the right time to transform archaic equipment practices on construction sites.
+Changing a mindset takes a mountain of grit, something that describes Deb Hilmerson perfectly—from her hard hat to her steel toe boots.
+Her 30 years in construction as a field laborer, Safety Director and Consultant at companies like 3M Worldwide and M.A.
+Mortenson landed her in the right place at the right time to transform archaic equipment practices on construction sites as President/CEO of Hilmerson Safety®,

 While laying precast concrete during the first 5 years of Deb’s career, she was told of the dangers and fatal risks of her job.
 Back then construction safety was, for the most part, ignored as companies were more concerned about profits than human life.
 Safety regulations were constantly changing, difficult to understand, and too time consuming to follow.
 In those years, insurance companies covering large construction projects estimated an astounding 1-3 fatalities per project.
 Fortunately, this safety mindset and statistic has changed drastically over the past 10 years.
 Construction companies now take pride in their safe work practices and strive for zero incidents on job sites.
 Unfortunately, there are still dated equipment practices that have not changed.